openstack-k8s-operators/nova-operator/doc/design.md

 #### nova-compute
 The main nova service running on the EDP node is nova-compute.
 However the nova-operator is not responsible to deploy or manage such service.
-It is managed by the dataplane-operator via the generic OpenStackDataPlaneService CR.
+It is managed by the dataplane controller that runs in the openstack-operator.
+Users interact with this via the generic OpenStackDataPlaneService CR.
 The only responsibility of nova-operator in regards of nova-compute is to generate the basic control plane configuration needed for the nova-compute service to connect to the control plane properly.
 It is done by generating a